What is UI design? A complete guide for 2025

 what is UI design blog header image

 User interface (UI) design is the process of designing the look, feel, and interactivity of a digital product.
 It’s important to note that UI design is not the same as UX—although the two regularly go hand-in-hand.
+Instead, UI design handles the visuals of the product while UX design handles the functionality.

 In this guide, you’ll find a thorough introduction to the topic of UI design, covering: